Directed by Alan Taylor, written by Laeta Kalogridis and Patrick Lussier, with characters by James Cameron and Gale Anne Hurd

 The prevailing feeling from the movie is of a charlatan production, with impostors in the key parts, everything a pretence of the authenticity established by a 31-year-old creation—pretty much the definition of fan fiction, whatever the intent.
 It might not be cynical, but that doesn’t keep it from feeling like a fake.

-I mentioned a couple of helpful articles on my Terminator series review, and I want to again here: Entertainment Weekly did a fairly comprehensive if spoiler-heavy in-depth look at the conundrums of time travel in the Terminator movies, including and especially Terminator Genisys.
+For anyone interested, Entertainment Weekly did a fairly comprehensive if spoiler-heavy in-depth look at the conundrums of time travel in the Terminator movies, including and especially Terminator Genisys.
 And IO9 interviewed the Genisys writers, which helped get a few other questions answered.